 [In Progress]

-All Landsat images were downloaded from USGS’s GLOVIS and preprocessed using the dnppy top-of-atmosphere digital number to reflectance conversion script.
+All Landsat images were downloaded from USGS’s GLOVIS and preprocessed using the dnppy top-of-atmosphere digital-number-to-reflectance conversion script.
 Additional python scripts were written to automate the reflectance conversion, remove negative reflectance values, and create composite band rasters of each Landsat scene.
 Once the images were preprocessed, training samples were drawn within the study area in order to perform a Maximum Likelihood Estimate (MLE) land cover classification.
 Pixels in the rice crop land cover classification were estimated using zonal statistics and converted into square kilometers for further comparisons.

 Because rice yield during dry seasons in Roi Et was minimal, land cover classifications of dry season imagery involved classifying plots predicted to grow rice and validating these predictions with subsequent wet season imagery.
 In order to estimate changes in land cover over the duration of the study period, percentages of rice crop coverage were compared between wet and dry seasons over the duration of the study area.
 The wet season Landsat 8 scene from October 2014 contained cloud coverage over roughly 10% of the study area.
 A cloud mask was created and applied to both the wet and dry season images so that comparisons of rice cover percentages could be compared between seasons.